creature/golfcaddy/readme.md

         Usage: golfcaddy <holefile> <runner> <source_file>
         eg. golfcaddy hole1.yaml ruby stringcounter.rb
         ```
-2. Send your players a hole file.
+2. **Send your players a hole file**.
 These describe the challenge and act like unit tests for the player's program.
 There [are a number to choose from](holes/), of varying difficulty and duration.
 The players should put this in the same directory as Golfcaddy.
     ```bash
     mv ~/Downloads/fizzbuzz.yaml codegolf
     ```
-3. Create an empty program, and tell Golfcaddy to run it.
+3. **Create an empty program, and tell Golfcaddy to run it**.
 Golfcaddy doesn't care what language you use, but I'm going to use Ruby.
 The first argument passed to Golfcaddy is the hole file; the rest of the arguments are presumed to be how to run the program.
 The last one is treated as the source code for your program.
    ```bash
    touch fizzbuzz.rb
    golfcaddy fizzbuzz.yaml ruby fizzbuzz.rb